MichielsenM/mesa-summer-school-2023/docs/Minilab1.md

 </div>
 <br>

-Asteroseismology provides a powerful tool for probing not only the sizes of the CBM regions but also the shapes of their mixing profiles as well as their thermal structure.
+Asteroseismology provides a powerful tool for probing not only the sizes of the CBM regions but also the shapes [(Pedersen et al. 2018)](https://ui.adsabs.harvard.edu/abs/2018A%26A...614A.128P/abstract) of their mixing profiles as well as their thermal structure [(Michielsen et al. 2019)](https://ui.adsabs.harvard.edu/abs/2019A%26A...628A..76M/abstract).
 Stars oscillating in gravity (g) modes are of particular interest, as these modes are highly sensitive to the near core regions of the stars.
 In these `MESA` labs we will focus on one such type of oscillator known as Slowly Pulsating B (SPB) stars, which are main-sequence B-type stars with masses between $3-10\,{\rm M}_\odot$ and oscillate in g-modes with periods between $0.5-5\,{\rm d}$.
 For a non-rotating, chemically homogeneous star the periods of the g-mode oscillations are given by

 \begin{equation}
     P_{\ell, n} \approx \frac{\Pi_0}{\sqrt{\ell (\ell +1)}} n, \qquad \Pi_0 = 2\pi \left(\int \frac{N}{r} {\rm d}r \right)^{-1},